Aaryanajith/GeoQuest/README.md

 __Location access should be always allowed for the app to function properly!!__

-The app should have all the functionalities mentioned above hovever the UI of the app can be your choice.
+The app should have all the functionalities mentioned above however the UI of the app can be your choice.

 Relevant resources are provided below!